oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

         locator: //span[id='mySpan']/ancestor::form/
  ```

-3. the ```class``` namespace for element's class (must be extended from ```Oro\Bundle\TestFrameworkBundle\Behat\Element\Element```).
+3. the ```class``` namespace for element's class (should be extended from ```Oro\Bundle\TestFrameworkBundle\Behat\Element\Element```).
 When omitted, the ```Oro\Bundle\TestFrameworkBundle\Behat\Element\Element``` class is used by default.

 4. ```options``` is an array of additional options that will be stored in ```options``` property of Element class.
 It is highly recommended to supply a class with options mapping for the form elements.
 This will increase test speed and ensure more accurate fields mapping.

 ### Mapping Form Fields

 By default, tests use the [named field selector](http://mink.behat.org/en/latest/guides/traversing-pages.html#named-selectors) to map form fields.
 Name field selector searched for the field by its id, name, label or placeholder.
 You are free to use any selector for form fields mapping or wrap an element into the particular behat element.

 behat.yml
 ```yml